okulovsky/yo_ds/release_files/README_yo_fluq.md

 #### Updating Query and Queryable

-At some point, there are simply too much of the extension methods used to often, so the pipeline looks like a sequence of `feed` methods.
+At some point, there are simply too much of the extension methods used too often, so the pipeline looks like a sequence of `feed` methods.

 In order to resolve that, there is a need to re-define `Queryable`, so:
 * the old `Queryable` methods produce instances of new `Queryable`